ojaashampiholi/Projective-Transformation-Stereo-Matching/README.md

 Four 2*9 matrices are defined as above one for each pair of points.
 Thus, after stacking them together for multiple point correspondences, we get the matrix A of shape 8*9.
 Since there are 9 unknowns in the H matrix, we can appened a row of zeros with the last element one to the matrix A and make it 9*9.

-4b.Least Square method:
+4b.
+Least Square method:
 To solve the system of linear equations of the form Ah = 0, we have used Eigenvalues and Eigenvectors.
 We applied SVD on matrix A, and have taken the eigen vector corresponding to the minimum eigen value.
 This eigenvector of shape (9*1) when reshaped to 3*3 matrix gives the Homography matrix for our problem.

-5.Applying Homography matrix to the source image:
+5. Applying Homography matrix to the source image:
 For every pixel in the source image, we can compute the projected coordinates p^(x^,y^) of any point p(x,y) such as: